Sangeppato/wine-vst/README.md

 ## Tested VSTs

-* When there are multiple reported Wine versions (e.g. 4.0-4.2), it means that the VST was tested from the former version to the latter.
+* Multiple reported Wine versions (e.g. 4.0-4.2) indicate that the VST was tested from the former version to the latter.
 * ✔ indicates a fully working plugin
 * ● indicates a working plugin, with minor issues
 * ✘ indicates the presence of some critical issues that make the plugin unstable/unusable